 We will follow the guidelines set out in the document entitled Suspected or Confirmed Case of Covid- 19 at Work or as updated by the Ministry of Health – and will follow the advice of Public Health Officials.

 These are strange and unprecedented times and it is completely normal to be feeling a raft of emotions – stress, fear and anxiety, sadness, loss – so many feelings.
 Some will be overwhelming and you need to know, you are not alone!
 If you need some help, a chat or some guidance on where to get help, talk to someone you trust who may be able to point you in the right direction.
 Here are some links to available resources:

 This document will continue to evolve - we need all cast and crew to have a say in our plan and we encourage your input.
-The plan will be reviewed regularly by the Producers and Head Office Team based on new information from governing bodies and input from you all.
+The plan will be reviewed regularly by the Producers and Head Office Team based on new information from governing bodies.
 When changes or updates to this plan are made, the updated information will be communicated to you via email or will be attached to your daily callsheet.
 Printed copies can also be provided by your production office at your request.